danikagupta/reference_crawler/documentation/Running.md

 - `/txt_files/`: Extracted text content from PDFs

 ### Processing Stages

 1. **Text Extraction Stage**:
-   - Reads PDF files from Firebase Storage
+   - Takes PDFs with 'Initial' status
-   - Extracts text content using PyPDF
+   - Extracts text content using PyPDF2
-   - Saves extracted text back to storage
+   - Saves text to Firebase Storage
+   - Updates status to 'TextExtracted' on success
-   - Updates status to "TextExtracted"
+   - Updates status to 'FailedProcessing' with error message on failure

 2. **Paper Qualification Stage**:
    - Evaluates unqualified papers with status 'TextExtracted' or 'TextProcessed'